FWCD Coach Bios

 Providing athletic training coverage to athletes of all ages, Bourne has worked with Special Olympics, Falcon Sports Camps and several DFW youth sports leagues.
 In addition to traditional athletic training duties, she coordinates and supervises FWCD’s student training aide program, which allows Upper School students to assist with medical coverage of the School’s athletic programs and provides a host site for local university athletic training students’ immersive field experiences.

-Bourne is working toward a Doctorate of Athletic Training from A.T.
-Still University (Missouri), focusing on sports neurology and concussion.
+Bourne earned a Doctorate of Athletic Training from A.T.
+Still University (Missouri) in Spring of 2024, focusing on sports neurology and concussion.
 In her free time, she enjoys traveling, learning new things, and spending time with family and friends.

 Go back